jpacg/awesome-stars/README.md

 - [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age
 - [SeeFlowerX/frida-protobuf](https://github.com/SeeFlowerX/frida-protobuf) -
 - [Siubaak/sval](https://github.com/Siubaak/sval) - A javascript interpreter written in javascript
 - [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
-Compared to Fingerprint Identification Platform, has limited accuracy (40 - 60%).
+Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
+V4 of this library is BSL licensed.
 - [mockoon/mockoon](https://github.com/mockoon/mockoon) - Mockoon is the easiest and quickest way to run mock APIs locally.
 No remote deployment, no account required, open source.
 - [curlconverter/curlconverter](https://github.com/curlconverter/curlconverter) - Convert cURL commands into code
 - [SukkaW/DisqusJS](https://github.com/SukkaW/DisqusJS) - :speech_balloon: Render Disqus comments in Mainland China using Disqus API